olekuhlmann/CoffeeManagementSystem/README.md

    npm run dev
    ```

 Upon entering the web application for the first time, you will be prompted to enter the ```SECRET_PASSWORD``` used above.
-A secure cookie will be set in the browser for 90 days to allow access without entering the password.
+A secure token will be saved in the browser for 90 days to allow access without entering the password.

 ## Demo